AdityaRajSingh/AdityaRajSingh.github.io/src/content/posts/problem-solving.md

 date: "2024-10-22"
 excerpt: "3 AM.
 Production is down.
 Users are angry.
 Here's the systematic approach that saved my career (and my sanity)."
 heroImage: "art-of-problem-solving-tech.jpg"
-tags: ["Problem Solving", "Engineering", "Career", "Skills"]
+tags: ["Problem Solving", "Skills", "Career", "Engineering"]
 ---

 # The Art of Problem-Solving in Tech